Focuses on language and culture and utilizes theory to inform educationally just practices and create confident and competent teachers.

 2. Candidates who completed their teaching credentials elsewhere may transfer up to 6 credits.
 The Program Chair reviews the candidate's transcripts and catalog descriptions of courses to determine if the units can be applied to the master's degree.
 The remaining six units are taken as electives.

-3. Candidates who cannot transfer any coursework or who wish to individualize a program of study must meet with an advisor to determine electives that satisfy program requirements.
+3. Candidates who cannot transfer in any coursework or who wish to individualize a program of study must meet with the Program Chair to determine electives that satisfy program requirements.
+Written approval from the Program Chair is necessary for registration.